-Kumar’s heart overflowed with joy and gratitude when IJM staff from both the Bangalore and Chennai offices came to celebrate his marriage: “I was most thrilled to see those who cared for me from when I was a kid attend my wedding.
+Kumar’s heart overflowed with joy and gratitude when IJM staff from two South Asian offices came to celebrate his marriage: “I was most thrilled to see those who cared for me from when I was a kid attend my wedding.
 I wanted their blessing.
 That was my heart’s desire.
 They travelled from far and near to be there on my special day.”

-As a final step in earning his master’s degree, Kumar completed a field internship with the Released Bonded Labourers Association (a network of survivors mentored by IJM).
-After that he desired to work with the IJM Chennai team, and his qualifications earned him the opportunity to live out another dream: serving as a Community Development Social Worker with the IJM Chennai office.
+As a final step in earning his master’s degree, Kumar completed a field internship with the Released Bonded Laborers Association (a network of survivors mentored by IJM).
+After that, he desired to work with another IJM team in South Asia, and his qualifications earned him the opportunity to live out another dream: serving as a Community Development Social Worker with IJM.

 Kumar feels he is able to rewrite the stories of others like him as he helps survivors through the process of obtaining government services for freed bonded labourers.